wrex/rexs.tips/content/en/guitar/tests/_index.md

 The _Zettelkasten_ itself has four sections.
 In order: `focus list`, sorted cards, unsorted cards, and finally blank cards.

-Always take notes on
+Always take notes on TODO

-## The rules in detail
+## Further thoughts

 ### 1. Practice what you want